UXSoc/UX-glitch/README.md

 ## How To Use

-If you're ready to get started check out this [tutorial to set up]().
+If you're ready to get started check out this [tutorial to set up](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/SETUP.md).

-If you want know what else you can do check out [extras]() to customize your workflow.
+If you want know what else you can do check out [extras](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/EXTRAS.md) to customize your workflow.

-If you're worried about [security implication]().
+If you're concerned about [security implications](https://github.com/UXSoc/UX-glitch/blob/master/Documentation/SECURITY_WARNING.md).

 ## About
 Made by Jonathan Burns, enjoy 🐟🐟